Book II — The Law of Lead

 Roll all your pool dice simultaneously.
 Select the two highest.
 Add them.
 This is your Base Sum.

-With d8s, the possible Base Sum range is 2 (snake eyes) to 16 (double eights).
+With d8s, the Base Sum ranges from 2 (snake eyes) to 16 (double eights).
 The two-highest system creates a bell curve that rewards larger pools while maintaining meaningful variance.

 Pool SizeAverage SumP(Sum ≥ 11)P(Sum ≥ 13)